Helen Castor: Literary review

 She has written for the books pages of The Guardian, Sunday Telegraph, Sunday Times, The Times Literary Supplement and The Times Educational Supplement.
 She was part of the judging panel for the 2022 Booker Prize.

 Writing

 Castor's book Blood and Roses (2004) is a biography of the 15th-century Paston family, whose letters are the earliest-surviving collection of private correspondence in the English language.
 Blood and Roses was long-listed for the Samuel Johnson Prize for non-fiction in 2005.
 It was also awarded the Beatrice White Prize for outstanding scholarly work in the field of English literature before 1590, by the English Association in 2006.

 She-Wolves (2010) was voted one of the books of the year in the Guardian, Times, Sunday Times, Independent, Financial Times and BBC History Magazine.
 BBC Four televised a three-part series based on the book in 2012, presented by Castor.

 Castor wrote the volume on Elizabeth I for the series Penguin Monarchs, Elizabeth I: A Study in Insecurity, published in 2018.

 Castor was elected a Fellow of the Royal Society of Literature in 2017.

+She was shortlisted for the 2025 Wolfson History Prize for The Eagle and the Hart.